Both Uses

 Chpt 4 *

-force someone to do something; or subjugate by imposing troops
+(dragoon as in: dragoon the worker) coerce or force someone into doing something; or subjugate by imposing troops